 - Expanded the authority, duties, and responsibilities of the Corporate Governance Committee.
 The Committee was assigned to formulate the policy on sustainability and set the goals and guidelines on innovation promotion; business operations with responsibility to society; and sustainable development planning.
-In addition, the name of the Corporate Governance Committee was changed to the Sustainability and Corporate Governance Committee. - 2.
-Amended the Charter of the Audit Committee to correspond with the Private Sector Collective Action Coalition against Corruption (CAC) and the Dow Jones Sustainability Indices (DJSI). - Amended the Charter of the Remuneration and Nomination Committee to correspond with the Best Practice Guideline issued by the Thai Institute of Directors (IOD) and CG Code 2017 issued by the SEC. - 4.
+In addition, the name of the Corporate Governance Committee was changed to the Sustainability and Corporate Governance Committee. - Amended the Charter of the Audit Committee to correspond with the Private Sector Collective Action Coalition against Corruption (CAC) and the Dow Jones Sustainability Indices (DJSI). - 3.
+Amended the Charter of the Remuneration and Nomination Committee to correspond with the Best Practice Guideline issued by the Thai Institute of Directors (IOD) and CG Code 2017 issued by the SEC. - 4.
 Appointed a new Corporate Governance Sub-Committee and set the plan and operating guidelines of the Corporate Governance Sub-Committee as well as preparing to establish the Sustainable Development Sub-Committee as mechanisms to support the work of the Sustainability and Corporate Governance Committee. - 5.
 Formulated various policies relating to good corporate governance, namely, the policy and guidelines on conflicts of interest, policy on whistle-blowing and whistle-blower protection, policy on data protection and privacy, policy on occupational safety, health and environment, and the anti-money laundering policy. - 6.
 The Company was selected to be a member of the FTSE4Good Index 2018 (designed to measure the performance of companies demonstrating strong Environmental, Social and Governance practices) in 2 series, the FTSE4Good Emerging Index and FTSE4Good ASEAN 5 Index, for the first time.
 This is a testament to the Company's commitment to conduct business following sustainable development, managing the business with balance of social and environmental responsibility and governance.

 The FTSE4Good Index, launched in 2001 and covering various companies in more than 20 countries around the world, is a tool that investors can use when assessing sustainable investment products and is a transparent and evolving global Environmental, Social and Governance (ESG) standard against which companies can assess their progress and achievement.
 This index series selects companies that effectively manage risks in these 3 areas and is used as a fundamental index of Tracker Funds and Structured Products.
 It is also considered as a Performance Benchmark index.

-- 7. The Company was selected for the first time to be a member of the Dow Jones Sustainability World Index (DJSI World).
+7. The Company was selected for the first time to be a member of the Dow Jones Sustainability World Index (DJSI World).
 It is the only company in Thailand in the Food & Staples Retailing sector that was selected in the DJSI World 2018.
 Furthermore, the Company retained its membership of the DJSI Emerging Markets Index for the second consecutive year, demonstrating achievements from the vision of the Company's executives and the dedicated efforts of all employees who have a clear goal in establishing strategies for organizational development and business operations toward sustainability.

 The Dow Jones Sustainability Indices (DJSI) is a globally renown family of indices evaluating the sustainability performance of 2,500 leading companies worldwide.
 Selection of members into the DJSI assesses corporate performance as well as social and environmental performance.
 It is an important reference that funds across the world use in making securities investment decisions.
-Companies in the DJSI are companies that have work processes and performance aiming towards global sustainability. - with international leaders.
+Companies in the DJSI are companies that have work processes and performance aiming towards global sustainability.
+Companies that join in the assessment will be able to compare their operational performance with international industry leaders and participation will be acknowledged by international organizations, especially in relation to sustainable development compared with international leaders.